lfloris/openshift-dev-training/Labs/Lab03-Wordpress-OpenShift-application/wordpress-deployment-ex-1.md

 Expose the Wordpress front end.

 Create a new route for the wordpress service only.

-You'll need to create a few ConfigMaps and secrets, then add them to these deployment files as we did in Lab02.

 Once your files are ready to deploy to OpenShift, you can use `oc create -f <filename>` to deploy it within your project.